ElesionKyrie/Extreme-Video-Compression-With-Prediction-Using-Pre-trainded-Diffusion-Models-/README.md

 # CPAL:Extreme Video Compression With Prediction Using Pre-trainded Diffusion Models
 ##
 For our project, the input is in the form of an array with a shape of (B, T, H, W, C), where each frame in the array has a fixed size of 128x128.
 The number of frames in each video is 30, resulting in a shape of (B, 30, 128, 128, 3).
 Before using this project, you may need to preprocess your video data accordingly.
+You can control which videos to process by choosing the values for start_idx and end_idx.
+Ensure that the selected range does not exceed the value of B (the number of videos in your dataset).
 ```
 python my_city_sender.py --data_npy "your npy path" --output_path "your path" --start_idx 0 --end_dix 1
 ```